GregorR/ggt/API.md

 }
 ```

-Use `GGT_JOIN` to wait for a thread to terminate, as shown above.
+Use `GGT_JOIN` to wait for a thread to terminate, as shown above. `GGT_JOIN`
+requires extra information in the thread metadata.
+To save space, if you don't
+need thread joining, you can disable it by setting `GGT_SUPP_JOIN` to `0` before
+including `"ggt/green.h"`.

 To spawn the initial threads (i.e., to spawn a thread from a non-green-thread
 environment), use a `ggt_thread_list_t` as the parent, using `GGT_INIT` to